pdc20/GuessWhoSystem/README.md

 The system uses the PyQt5 GUI framework which means that the system is cross-platform.
 It also uses the Google Sheets API for Python.

+It is currently WIP and we aim to finish this ASAP.